A downloadable asset pack

 Install instructions

 Download the .yymps file on offer.
 Open up Gamemaker, login if you need to, open the project you wish to apply this to (the closer it is to being completely empty, the better), select 'Tool' from the toolbar, and click on Import Local Package.
 Navigate to where you saved the .yymps file and import everything.
 Nothing in this asset pack is filler, and I included no examples.
+Before you do anything else, go back to Tools and click on Audio Groups.
+Create two groups, both called agMusic and agSFX.
+Under the Asset Browser, open the Sound folder and select both of the included sound files.
+Assign music_temp to agMusic and sfx_temp to agSFX.
 Observe the initialization object and modify it as you see fit (all of the relevant code will be located in the Game Start event).
+If you intend to utilize any debug options, enable the debug variable found in the initialization file in the IDE before you test your project for the first time.
+Don't forget the disable this before you release your game to the public!
 Do the same for the INPUT object (the Game Start and Step events are where you'll want to be looking).

 If the Macros I've created don't work for you because Gamemaker forgot to take its meds again, simply go through the painstaking and meticulous process of replacing the names of those macros with anything you like and then changing all references to the old names to those.
 All of those will be located within scripts with the title format of "MACROBATCH" before the relevant information.
 It is important that you only modify the name of the macros themselves or add any extra ones you need.
 Do not try to format these scripts as actual functions; they've been laid out in such a way that they're immediately executed as soon as the game starts.